SofianR2/mybots/README.md

 ![image](https://user-images.githubusercontent.com/103147652/224819166-bd374676-e55e-452c-8142-0d8a8848ae80.png)

 ## Sensor Assignment

-![image](https://user-images.githubusercontent.com/103147652/224837539-681611e4-14e2-43c3-9a78-5ba3e92da195.png)

 Sensors are generated/assigned by keeping track of which links need sensors, in a list of 0s and 1s, with 1s representing sensors.
 Additionally, the index of this list coorelates to the name of the sensor in question.
+Motors are assigned to every link by iterating over the list of links.

+![image](https://user-images.githubusercontent.com/103147652/224837539-681611e4-14e2-43c3-9a78-5ba3e92da195.png)

 ## Steps to run the program:
 Open Command Prompt/Git Bash and move to a local directory where you want to add the git repo using the cd command. cd (insert directory name here)